jmora/mindgraph/pages/asymmetric two-sided problem.md

   collapsed:: true
   $$result = hard \times smart$$
 	- If either side is zero, the result is zero.
 It is a two-sided problem.
-	- But only smart may be intuitively negative, producing negative [[results]].
+	- But only smart may be intuitively negative, producing a negative [[outcome]].
 It is an asymmetric problem.
 	- Hard work is important, after it is smart.
 If wrongly assuming smart: backfire.
 	- [[asset-liability duality]]
 	  collapsed:: true